christinerosquist/sentry-katacoda/sentry-tutorial/step4.md

 Now you might say:
 *- Hey, what are **Tags?***
 Well I'm glad you asked!
-You can [Tag](https://docs.sentry.io/enriching-error-data/context/?platform=javascript#tagging-events) your error events with key-value pairs that is relevant to that specific event!
+You can [Tag](https://docs.sentry.io/enriching-error-data/context/?platform=javascript#tagging-events) your error events with key-value pairs that is relevant to that specific event.
+These key-values will be forwarded to Sentry and are available in the error event, so that you can for example filter Issues based on tags.
+Cool!

-Let's continue on that path on the next page!
+Let's check out a similar concept on the next page!